Retirement planning tips

 Pension tax calculator

 When you access your pension savings there will usually be tax implications.
 These will vary depending on which retirement option(s) you choose.
-You can learn more about these here.
 If you are thinking of taking all your pension savings as a cash lump sum, you can use the Phoenix Life Tax Calculator to help you understand what tax you may pay if you choose this option to access your Phoenix Life Pension Policy.

 Flexibly accessing your pension